Atri-Labs/framework-docs/docs/install_with_pipenv.md

 ---
 ### Create a Project Directory

-Create an empty directory.
-This directory will contain all the files for your app.
-You can create this empty directory anywhere in your repository.
+Create an empty directory anywhere in your repository.
+It will later contain all the files for your app.
 In this example, we are creating a directory called `my_app`.
 You can choose any name for this directory.

 ```
 mkdir my_app